yellobyte/SoapESP32/README.md

 ### :mag: Searching for items using UPnP content search requests

-The doc files and/or manuals of almost all media servers give no info as to a servers UPnP content search capabilities resp. what search criterias their ContentDirectory service accepts.
+The doc files and/or manuals of most media servers only give sparse info as to their UPnP content search capabilities resp. what search/sort criterias their ContentDirectory service accepts.
 Hence it was a typical trial-and-error approach.

 Of all the media servers I tested only **Twonky**, **Emby**, **Mezzmo** and **MinimServer** accepted content search requests to a various extent.
 This of course might depend on the version used (freeware, fully licensed, etc.) as well as the server's software release.